muratk3n/thirdwave/en/README.md

 ---

-Literary exaggeration aside sometimes it does 10 books to come up with one linear, concise explanation.
+Literary exaggeration aside sometimes it does take 10 books to come up with one linear, concise explanation.

 ---